Housing Production, or the Lack Thereof, and Displacement

 To illustrate these differing points of view or scenarios, I created three distinct categories of census tracts in the map below.

-• The red areas are place where the net displacement of Black residents (% drop in Black residents between 2000-2019) was 20% of more, and the growth in housing units over the same period was 20% or more.
+The red areas are place where the net displacement of Black residents (% drop in Black residents between 2000-2019) was 20% or more, and the growth in housing units over the same period was 20% or more.

 The labels on these tracts are the net change in Black population between 2000-2019.
 Note that most of the big losses are in areas with limited to no housing growth.
 Only two tracts that lost more than a net 1,000 Black residents during this time are in areas of high housing production: the East End and the area around Meridian Hill Park.
 High housing production places like Navy Yard and The Wharf encountered net displacement, but no where near the levels in many of the places where there was little housing production.
 The tract where Union Market is home gained net population of Black residents (+62%) while also significantly increasing housing (+63%).